-- Close the regulator tap on the empty gas bottle. - Unscrew the gas tube from the gas bottle. - Connect the full gas bottle to the gas tube. - Open the regulator tap on the gas bottle. - Set the knob on the switching valve with half a turn, so that the newly replaced gas bottle will serve as a reserve bottle. - Press the button for the hose break guard at the high-pressure hose to activate it. - If necessary, press the reset button at the crash sensor.
+- Close the regulator tap on the empty gas bottle. - Unscrew the gas tube from the gas bottle.Connect the full gas bottle to the gas tube. - connect the full gas bottle to the gas tube. - Open the regulator tap on the gas bottle. - Set the knob on the switching valve with half a turn, so that the newly replaced gas bottle will serve as a reserve bottle. - Press the button for the hose break guard at the high-pressure hose to activate it. - If necessary, press the reset button at the crash sensor.